bhavikdand/BMSQuestions/bms-ratings-system-solution/src/README.md

 4. Implement the `RatingsService` interface and fix the repository interfaces.
 5. You might need to add annotations like `@Service`, `@Autowired`, `@Entity` etc. to make the solution work.
 You might also need to handle cardinality between the models.
 6. We will be using H2 database which is an in-memory SQL database.
 You do not need to implement any database related code.
 You just need to use the repository interfaces to interact with the database.
-7. Carefully examining the `TestRatingsController` to understand how your solution will be tested.